aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 ![alt text][image1]

 with loss: `0.0142` and val_loss: `0.0253`

+We evaluated the trained network in the evaluation dataset to see how well the network can detect the hero from a distance, how often the network makes a mistake and identifies the wrong person as the target, and how well the network can identify the target while following it.
+Some examples are listed below:

+![alt text][image2]
+![alt text][image3]
+![alt text][image4]

 ## Results
 For the final results, we first run the QuadSim in the Follow me mode, with Spawn people enabled.